grapa-dev/grapa/docs-src/docs/type/str.md

 References:

-ASCII only - Unicode will eventually be added.
+**Full Unicode Support** - Grapa strings support complete Unicode including emoji, accented characters, and complex grapheme clusters.
 Can initialize with either double quotes or single quotes - which is easier than escaping a string that includes a quoted string - such as "this 'is' a test", or 'this "is" a test'. $STR inherits the $obj class - see $obj for functions supported.

+**Important:** While string **content** supports full Unicode, **identifiers** (variable names, function names) are limited to ASCII characters only.
+See [$ID Documentation](id.md) for details on identifier limitations.

+**Exception:** When using **quoted property access** (e.g., `obj.'property_name'`), property names can contain Unicode characters since they're treated as string literals.

 ## String Literals